decretist/Dissertation/Chapter2/chapter2.md

 [^33]: "Altogether I have estimated that 252 out of the 315 *capitula* were taken from Pseudo-Isidore." [@gilchrist_collection_1980, 15]

-[^34]: See Appendix 2 for the Python code listing for my implementation of the recursive-descent parser.
-Thanks to Patricio Simari of the Electrical Engineering and Computer Science Department at The Catholic University of America, who provided helpful suggestions on parser implementation.
-In Computer Science-theoretic terms, the parsed *Decretum* can be thought of as an ordered tree, with parts, distinctions, cases, and questions as interior nodes.
-A canon or chapter, properly conceptualized as a node encapsulating rubrics, inscriptions, canon texts, and *dicta post canones*, is also an internal node.
-A *dictum* (*ante* or *post canonem*, or *initiale*) is a terminal node.
-So are rubrics, inscriptions, and canon texts.
+[^34]: See Appendix 2 for the Python 3 code listing for my implementation of the recursive-descent parser.
+Thanks to Patricio Simari of the Electrical Engineering and Computer Science Department at The Catholic University of America, who suggested this approach to the problem.
+In terminology borrowed from the field of informatics,the parsed *Decretum* can be thought of as an ordered tree, with parts, distinctions, cases, and questions as interior nodes.
+A chapter, properly conceptualized as a node encapsulating rubrics, inscriptions, canons, and *dicta post canones*, is also an internal node.
+**(English-language scholarship on Gratian's *Decretum* typically uses the term *canon* to refer indifferently to both the container (chapter) and to the text it contains (canon).
+The following discussion uses the term *chapter* to refer to the container in order to reemphasize this important distinction.)** Any *dictum* (*ante* or *post canonem*, or *initiale*) is a terminal node.
+So are rubrics, inscriptions, and canons.
 A case statement (*dictum initiale*) is always the first terminal node of a case.
 A *dictum ante canonem* is always the first terminal node of a distinction or question.
-The anomalous C.16 q.2 d.a.c.8 is actually the *dictum ante canonem* introducing a vestigial fifth question positioned between C.16 q.2 and C.16 q.3 (see Friedberg, 1.787).
+The anomalous C.16 q.2 d.a.c.8 is actually the *dictum ante canonem* introducing a vestigial fifth question positioned between C.16 q.2 and C.16 q.3 (see Friedberg 1.787).
 The traditional notation misleadingly implies that d.a.c.1 is a leaf node of c.1.
 In fact, d.a.c.1 and c.1 are both child nodes at the same nesting level under one parent distinction or question node.
 A *dictum post canonem* is an optional, and usually final, terminal node of a canon.

 [^35]: There are 11 *dicta post* (`<T P>`) tags in Part III (*de Consecratione*) in the Reuter and Silagi e-text of the Friedberg edition.
 Nine are really inscriptions, leaving two short *dicta post*, *de Cons*.
 D.1 d.p.c.50 (54 words) and *de Cons*.
-D.4 d.p.c.20 (19 words).
+D.4 d.p.c.20 (19 words). **With very few exceptions, I did not second-guess Reuter and Silagi's tagging decisions.**

 [^36]: The distinction between rubrics and *dicta* is blurry:
 "Gratian ... often melded the rubrics with the dicta."